mwendell/code_samples/docs/content-conversion-from-pam-xml.md

 - This script will update the temp_xyz_files table with all of the media_ids used for each image.

-### Importing Articles and Creating Haven Pubs Issues
+### Importing Articles and Creating Harbor Pubs Issues

 Run **/wp-content/plugins/xyz-create-tocs.php?volume=<volume>&number=<number>**

-- This script will insert the articles into Haven, and once all of the articles are in place, it will create the TOCs that tie them together into an issue in Haven Pubs.
+- This script will insert the articles into Harbor, and once all of the articles are in place, it will create the TOCs that tie them together into an issue in Harbor Pubs.
-- After running this script, always review Haven pubs to be sure that your issue was created properly, and that all articles and the TOC are in DRAFT mode.
+- After running this script, always review Harbor pubs to be sure that your issue was created properly, and that all articles and the TOC are in DRAFT mode.

 ### Import Images into Wordpress